Shoaib-0712/AI-Virtual_Mouse/README.md

 3. Make a fist to activate the virtual mouse.

-4. Move your fingure to move the mouse pointer.
+4. Move your finger to move the mouse pointer.

 5. Release your fist to click.

-6. Touch thumb and for fingure to right-click.
+6. Touch thumb and fore finger to right-click.

-7. Touch middle fingure and for fingure to left-click.
+7. Touch middle fingure and fore finger to left-click.

-To exit the application, stop the code running using code editor or directle close the GUI window.
+To exit the application, stop the code running using code editor or directly close the GUI window.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a pull request or open an issue if you encounter any bugs or have any suggestions for improvement.